 Complaint Procedure.
-Students who feel they have been harassed should follow the Student Complaint Procedure (p.
-170) outlined in this catalog.
-All complaints regarding harassment of any kind should be directed to ECPI Title IX
+Students who feel they have been harassed should follow the Student Complaint Procedure (outlined in this catalog.
+All complaints regarding harassment of any kind should be directed to either your Campus President or the ECPI Title IX Coordinator: